gruposantander/digital-trust-authorization-code-profile-specs/dtp-authorization-code-flow.md

 ## Callback RP request {#callback-req}

-The following is a non-normative example of a request to the callback RP endpoint containing the code and state.
+The following is a non-normative example of a request to the callback RP endpoint containing the `code` and `state`.

 ```
 GET /cb